spectrocloud/librarium/docs/docs-content/integrations/kubernetes-edge.md

 ## Usage

-The Kubernetes configuration file is where you can do the following:
+The Kubeadm configuration file is where you can do the following:

 - Manually configure a third-party OIDC IDP.
 For more information, check out [Configure Custom OIDC](kubernetes-edge.md#configure-custom-oidc).